Banking · January 08, 2025

 The bottom line

 Given the impact instant payments can have on your business, they're worth considering.
-Potential improvements to cash flow, easier reconciliation and 24/7/365 service levels have helped make instant payments increasingly popular among small- to medium-sized businesses during the last few years.
+Potential improvements to cash flow, easier reconciliation and 24/7/365 service levels have helped make them increasingly popular among small to medium-sized businesses over the past few years.
 And the nominal transaction costs and automated setup make a strong case for adding instant payments to the way you do business.

 Questions about RTP?